Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 Okay, I don't think that it is, but she obviously does.

-I I have to tell you that I don't think that's the case because the Democrats have changed their tack.
+I have to tell you that I don't think that's the case because the Democrats have changed their tack.

-They think that's uh those those that's not necessary, right?
+They think that's not necessary, right?

 The Patriot Act.

-Yeah, these guys are so strong, they go out six months ago or three months ago and dingy Harry said, We killed the Patriot Act, smiling and laughing.
+They go out six months ago or three months ago and Dingy Harry said, we killed the Patriot Act, smiling and laughing.

 They killed the Patriot Act, huh?

-It just got extended last week, just got reauthorized, they didn't kill anything.
+It just got extended last week.

 They're impotent and they don't have the ability to stop anything.

-It's Bush is irresponsible.
+Bush is irresponsible.

 All right, fine.

-If we're so vulnerable in the ports, need to ask the Liberals, are you going to allow provisions of the Patriot Act to be used to secure the ports?
+If we're so vulnerable in the ports, need to ask the liberals, are you going to allow provisions of the Patriot Act to be used to secure the ports?

 Are you going to allow the National Security Agency to monitor phone calls so that we might find out who it is that's going to infiltrate through the ports that the United Arab Emirates may own?

-Are you going to allow interrogations of suspects that we have learned might be planning to infiltrate through the ports after the United Arab Emirates might because they're making such a big deal about the security threat that's been posed here, and yet they stand in the way of every tool we have to be able to learn in advance when another attack might occur or is being planned.
+They're making such a big deal about the security threat that's been posed here, and yet they stand in the way of every tool we have to be able to learn in advance when another attack might occur or is being planned.

 Oh, we love that.